wgbn/ngx-firebase-api/README.md

 Internally, NgxFirebaseApi uses the HttpClient to make all requests to the Firebase API.

 It is not the function of the library to inject this token, but of the application as a whole.

+You can follow this article to implement your own Token Interceptor https://medium.com/@ryanchenkie_40935/angular-authentication-using-the-http-client-and-http-interceptors-2f9d1540eb8